ubernostrum/webcolors/docs/faq.rst

 --------------------------------------

 On Python 2, webcolors supports and is tested on Python 2.7.
-On Python 3, webcolors supports and is tested on Python 3.4, 3.5, and 3.6.
+On Python 3, webcolors supports and is tested on Python 3.5, 3.6, and 3.7.
+These are the only versions of Python currently receiving upstream security support from the Python core team.

-These Python version requirements are due to a combination of factors:

-* On Python 2, only 2.7 still receives official security support from Python's development team.
-Although some third parties continue to provide unofficial security support for earlier Python 2 versions, the fact remains that Python 2.6 and earlier have reached their official end-of-life and their use should not be encouraged.

-* Python 3.4 is the oldest Python 3.x release still receiving upstream security support.

 How closely does this module follow the standards?